Earth Crust Is

 It should be noted that there is a negative aspect to geothermal energy.

 It would be bringing subsurface heat to the atmosphere, thus adding to an already concerning atmospheric heating problem --- which, by the way, has been largely caused by bringing oil, gas, and coal to the surface and burning it at an accelerating rate in the past 120 years (about 1900 to 2020).

 So more 'temperature-agnostic' energy sources --- such as wind, solar, ocean waves, ocean currents, ocean tides --- may be preferable to 'going hog wild' with geothermal sources.

 (Wouldn't it be great if we could harness hurricanes and tornadoes?
 And lightning strikes?
 Or the static electricity build-up?
 Mid-ocean waves as well as shore waves?)

 TIME FOR ACTION:

-More likely: A tidal wave that hits nuclear plants on the coasts, like the Fukushima case.
-Or river flooding may be the culprit, like a Mississippi flood that almost inundated a nuclear plant in Nebraska.
+Or river flooding may be the culprit --- like a Midwest river flood that almost inundated a nuclear plant in Nebraska.

 If Congress can give special favors to the nuclear power plant industry and their extremely-dirty power plants (as in radiation that sticks around for over a hundred years), Congress surely should be able to bring themselves to 'do the right thing' and get started on an electrical grid that will serve wind, solar, biomass, and geothermal.